CanCodes/the-machine/README.md

 ## Memory

-This machine has a whopping 256 Bytes of memory!
-There are 256 cells in the memory and each of them hold can hold a byte (8-bits).
+This machine has a whopping 512 Bytes of memory!
+There are 256 cells in the memory and each of them hold can hold two bytes (16-bits).
 They are numbered from 00 to FF (in hexadecimal)

 ## Machine Instructions